search

 Red Circle Le cercle rouge Alain Delon

 The Parisian criminal world is presented in Red Circle in a sparse and ascetic way.
 There are no spectacular actions, and the story is told modestly, if not monotonously and tediously.
 However, this approach turned out to be ideal for presenting the actions of true professionals who don’t ask questions and calmly do what is necessary.
 The cold professionalism, alienation, pursuit of perfection, solidarity, and contempt for authority make them interesting, ambiguous characters—loners with as many strengths as weaknesses.
 Although the world created by Melville seems not entirely real, the gangster characters are not mindless killing machines but real people.
-The French crime novelist is sometimes compared to another French minimalist, Robert Bresson.
+The French master of crime stories is sometimes compared to another French minimalist, Robert Bresson.
 Both filmmakers reject the theatrical form dominated by dialogue and actor expression.
-Both Melville and Bresson focus on meticulous staging and mundane activities, showing characters as emotionless beings stripped of all emotions.
+Both Melville and Bresson focus on meticulous staging and mundane activities, showing characters as beings stripped of all emotions.
 Both give more weight to working with sound engineers than composers.
 Both authors are characterized by asceticism and professionalism typical of artists rather than craftsmen.

 Red Circle Le cercle rouge Alain Delon Yves Montand